Skip to main content

 Signal 1

-The first signals are the bacterial and viral (influenza virus, poliovirus, enterovirus, rhinovirus, human respiratory syncytial virus, etc) PAMPs, which bind to TLRs and lead to the activation of the NFkb transcription factor.
-This activates not only the transcription of pro-interleukin 1-β and interleukin 18, but also the transcription of the NLRP3 sensor itself.
+The first signals are the bacterial and viral PAMPs (influenza virus, poliovirus, enterovirus, rhinovirus, human respiratory syncytial virus, etc.), which bind to TLRs and activate the NFkB transcription factor.
+This activates not only the transcription of pro-interleukin 1-β and interleukin 18 but also the transcription of the NLRP3 sensor itself.

 Signal 2

-Signal 2 is delivered by PAMPs and DAMPs indirectly to the sensor NLRP3.
+Signal 2 is delivered to the sensor NLRP3 indirectly via PAMPs and DAMPs.
 This leads to the assembly of the inflammasome.
-These DAMPs appear to prime the activation of NLRP3 protein and subsequent formation of the active NLRP3 inflammasome.
+These DAMPs prime the activation of the NLRP3 protein and subsequent formation of the active NLRP3 inflammasome.
 But what activates NLR3P3?
 After many studies, it became clear that the typical bacterial ligands that would activate TLRs and perhaps NLRs only prime NLRP3 for activation.
 They don't bind to it directly.

 Extracellular ATP is a major activator of NLRP3.
-Nanoparticles are known to release ATP as well.
+Nanoparticles are also known to release ATP.
 Most studies show that K+ efflux from the cell is an early signal.

 Back to Bats

-To survive the viruses they harbor, bats decrease their inflammatory response upstream at the level of PAMP and DAMP recognition, as well as downstream at the level of caspase-1 inhibition.
-In addition, additional cleavage sites in IL-1β cause its loss through proteolysis.
-These events decreased inflammasome signaling.
-That multiple steps are inhibited suggests that they have been selected through evolutionary pressures.
+To survive the viruses they harbor, bats decrease their inflammatory response upstream at the level of PAMP and DAMP recognition and downstream at the level of caspase-1 inhibition.
+In addition, cleavage sites in IL-1β lead to its proteolytic degradation.
+These events decrease inflammasome signaling.
+That multiple steps are inhibited suggests that evolutionary pressures have selected them.

-The activation of the bat NLRP3 inflammasome by a "sterile" agent (ATP), as well as 3 RNA viruses is significantly decreased in bat cells compared to responses to these signals in humans and mice cells.
+The activation of the bat NLRP3 inflammasome by a "sterile" agent (ATP) and 3 RNA viruses is significantly decreased in bat cells compared to responses to these signals in humans and in mice cells.
 The viruses include:

 • H1N1 influenza A virus (a negative-sense single-stranded RNA virus known to activate the NLRP3 inflammasome);